Breast Surgery plus Tummy Tuck (Mommy Makeover)

 Costs for “Mommy Makeover”

 Since “mommy makeover” is a generic term for tummy tuck (or extended tummy tuck) plus breast surgery of various options (breast implants, breast lift, breast lift plus implants, or breast reduction), exact costs will depend on the specific surgical options best for you.
 Individual cost ranges for the individual options are available by clicking on the links below, but combining these together in one operation will save not only hundreds to a thousand dollars or more, but also time off work, social activities, and the need for two (or more) recoveries.
-For example, the cost for breast augmentation (cohesive silicone gel implants) alone is about $6950, and for a tummy tuck alone (including muscle repair and no additional liposuction) the cost is about $9950.
+For example, the cost for breast augmentation (standard cohesive silicone gel implants) alone is about $7200, and for a tummy tuck alone (including muscle repair and no additional liposuction) the basic cost is about $10500.

-Together, these two operations as a single “mommy makeover” procedure will cost about $15600, or a savings of $1300, plus the savings of a single time off work or social activities rather than two “vacations” or sick leave.
+Together, these two operations as a single “mommy makeover” procedure will cost about $16000, or a savings of $1700, plus the savings of a single time off work or social activities rather than two “vacations” or sick leaves.
 Exact cost quotes are available at the time of complimentary consultation with our American Board of Plastic Surgery-certified plastic surgeons.
-Cash discounts and financing options are also available.
+Financing options are also available.

 Because of the high demand for free consultations with our plastic surgeons, our staff will ask for a credit card number in order to schedule a consultation; there is no charge whatsoever for appointments that are kept–you will be charged $100 only if you fail to keep a scheduled appointment, or fail to cancel at least 48 hours in advance of your appointment time–for Monday appointments, you must cancel no later than noon on the previous Thursday; for Tuesday appointments, you must cancel by noon on the previous Friday.